shuo-ss/shuo-ss.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a fifth-year Ph.D. student in the Department of Industrial Engineering and Operations Research at UC Berkeley, where I am fortunate to be advised by Professors Zuo-Jun Max Shen and Rajan Udwani.
+I am a fifth-year Ph.D. candidate in the Department of Industrial Engineering and Operations Research (IEOR) at UC Berkeley, advised by Professors Zuo-Jun Max Shen and Rajan Udwani.